An example of a topologically non-rigid foliation of the complex projective plane: Introduction and presentation of the result

-We wish here to explicit rather simple foliations which are not rigid.
-They belong to the class of Liouville-integrable foliations, whose holonomy representation is solvable.
-The main purpose of this paper is to prove their non-rigidity {}``by hand'', by building explicitely homeomorphisms between each members of the following family : \begin{thm*} Let $\Omega\subset\ww C$ be the domain defined by $\Omega:=\left\{ \alpha\in\ww C\,:\,\left|\alpha\right|<\frac{1}{10}\sqrt{\frac{\pi}{2}}\right\} $.
-Each member of the family of linear differential equations in $\ww C^{2}$ : induces a foliation of $\cp$ which is not topologically rigid.
-More precisely, they all are topologically conjugate to each other whereas two equations with different $\alpha$'s are not locally analytically conjugate near $\left(0,0\right)$. \end{thm*} In fact a part of the second statement is given by P. M. Elizarov's result \cite{E} where he describes the local topological classification of saddle-node equations, and by Martinet-Ramis' one \cite{MR} about their local analytical classification.
+induces a foliation of $\cp$ which is not topologically rigid.
+More precisely, they all are topologically conjugate to each other whereas two equations with different $\alpha$'s are not locally analytically conjugate near $\left(0,0\right)$. \end{thm*} In fact, a part of the second statement is given by P. M. Elizarov's result \cite{E}, where he describes the local topological classification of saddle-node equations, and by Martinet-Ramis' one \cite{MR} about their local analytical classification.
 The cornerstone of the proof here is to build an homeomorphism of $\ww C^{2}$ which extends to the whole of $\cp$, which was not possible using Elizarov's purely local construction.
 For technical reasons and the sake of briefness it was necessary to choose $\Omega$ as given above, though the result should be valid for all $\alpha\in\ww C\backslash\left\{ \pm1\right\} $.
 As a real map, the homeomorphisms introduced here are piece-wise affine but could be chosen $C^{\infty}$ outside $\left\{ x=0\right\} $ by taking small perturbations.
-Yet according to a rigidity result of S. M. Voronin \cite{V} the homeomorphism cannot be made $C^{1}$ in any neighbourhood of this line since otherwise the differential equations would be locally analytically conjugate. \begin{rem*} This family of differential equations is not an unfolding in the sense of J.-F. Mattéi \cite{M} since if there existed some germ of a holomorphic function $R$ such that $x^{3}\pp y-\left(y+x^{2}+\alpha x^{3}\right)\pp x+R\left(x,y,\alpha\right)\pp{\alpha}$ be integrable (as a $1$-form) then one would obtain On the one hand this equation admits a unique formal solution \cite{T}.
+Yet according to a rigidity result of S. M. Voronin \cite{V} the homeomorphism cannot be made $C^{1}$ in any neighbourhood of this line since otherwise the differential equations would be locally analytically conjugate. \begin{rem*} This family of differential equations is not an unfolding in the sense of J.-F. Mattéi \cite{M} since if there existed some germ of a holomorphic function $R$ such that $x^{3}\pp y-\left(y+x^{2}+\alpha x^{3}\right)\pp x+R\left(x,y,\alpha\right)\pp{\alpha}$ be integrable (as a $1$-form) then one would obtain

+On the one hand this equation admits a unique formal solution \cite{T}.
 On the other hand so is the case for the differential equation $x^{3}f'=\left(1+3x^{2}\right)f-x^{6}$.
 Taking $R\left(x,y,\alpha\right):=f\left(x\right)$ thus yields the only possible solution.
 Unfortunately the latter power series is divergent. \end{rem*}